 Data cleansing, also known as data cleaning or scrubbing, is the process of identifying, correcting or removing errors, inconsistencies, and inaccuracies from data to enhance the quality.
-The errors can range from simple issues like misspellings to more complicated ones like missing data or mislabelled categories.
+The errors can range from simple issues like misspellings to more complicated ones like missing data or mislabeled categories.
 Accurate data cleansing improves the reliability of the ensuing data analysis and, consequently, the validity of insights or decisions derived from it.
 Despite being time-consuming, it’s a necessary measure in research methodology to ensure the data used is as accurate as possible.

 Definition: Data cleansing